Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Introduction

 \section{Introduction}

 The blurring effect caused by the optical diffraction of light passing through small apertures is the principal cause of loss of detail and resolution when imaging incoherent sources.
 Dubbed the Rayleigh criterion or diffraction limit, for more than a century this limitation was thought to be an unavoidable downside of imaging techniques, requiring the use of larger apertures to increase angular resolution for a fixed wavelength~\cite{Rayleigh1879}.
 However, modern theoretical tools developed within the quantum sensing formalism, such as the quantum Fisher information~\cite{Helstrom1969}, painted a different picture: the diffraction limit is not ubiquitously present in every imaging technique, but instead is a specific drawback of direct imaging~\cite{Tsang2016L, Lupo2016, Rehacek2017A, Yu2018, Tsang2019A, Zhou2019, Napoli2019}.
 As such, it can be overcome with more clever choices of measurement schemes.
-Indeed, several alternative approaches that achieve a higher resolution of thermal sources than direct imaging have been proposed, such as spatial demultiplexing (SPADE)~\cite{Tsang2016X, Tsang2017, Rehacek2017, Ang2017, Tsang2018, Zhou2019, Dutton2019, Bisketzi2019, Sorelli2021, Pushkina2021, Frank2023, Linowski2023, Santamaria2023, Hervas2024, Wallis2025}, homodyne and heterodyne detection~\cite{Yang2016, Yang2017}, image inversion (SLIVER)~\cite{Tsang2016L}, inversion of coherence (SPLICE)~\cite{Weng-Kian2017, Tham2017, Bonsma-Fisher2019}, pump-driven non-linear optical processes~\cite{Darji2024} or two-photon interference~\cite{Parniak2018, Muratore2025} (see also Refs.~\cite{Tsang2019, Defienne2024} for comprehensive reviews).
+Indeed, several alternative approaches that achieve a higher resolution of thermal sources than direct imaging have been developed, such as spatial demultiplexing (SPADE), which has been proposed for the estimation of the distances of point sources in one dimension~\cite{Tsang2016X, Rehacek2017} and two dimensions~\cite{Ang2017}, of the second or higher moments of intensity distributions~\cite{Tsang2017, Tsang2018}, of the transversal lengths of a sources~\cite{Dutton2019}, of the distance and centroid of sources simultaneously~\cite{Hervas2024}, and of the the location of multiple sources~\cite{Bisketzi2019}, while experimental demonstrations~\cite{Pushkina2021, Frank2023, Santamaria2023, Wallis2025}, and analyses to tame experimental imperfections~\cite{Sorelli2021, Linowski2023} have also been recently performed.
+Alternatives to SPADE include homodyne and heterodyne detection~\cite{Yang2016, Yang2017}, super-resolved localization via image inversion (SLIVER)~\cite{Tsang2016L}, super-resolved position localization via inversion of coherence (SPLICE)~\cite{Tham2017, Bonsma-Fisher2019}, pump-driven non-linear optical processes~\cite{Darji2024} or two-photon interference~\cite{Parniak2018, Muratore2025} (see also Refs.~\cite{Tsang2019, Defienne2024} for comprehensive reviews).
 The overarching operating principle of these techniques is to manipulate the optical field in such a way that the signal and background noise are separated and sorted into different modes~\cite{Tsang2019}.